 A. Visually, the big difference is: the scale is three times as large, and there is no longer a grid (or a map).
-The Turning Key rules.
+The Turning Key determines all movement.

 Q. What are some of the other differences in the rules?